Allergies & Immune

 The standard point-of-care communication for OAS is "some people are sensitive to raw fruits — try avoiding them."
 The food family structure behind OAS — which tells you exactly which foods are likely problems and why — is almost never communicated.
 Neither is the cooking exception (which can restore access to many foods) or the distinction between profilin-driven reactions (cookable) and storage protein reactions (not cookable).
 Knowing the mechanism changes the management entirely.

-The five cross-reactivity families
+The cross-reactivity families — and a sixth pattern

 Cooking typically reduces or eliminates reaction